Trevor Phillips: Views on multiculturalism

-Phillips wrote in May 2016: "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration to the United Kingdom, explicitly comparing his warning to Enoch Powell's 1968 "Rivers of Blood" speech.
+Phillips wrote that "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration to the United Kingdom, explicitly comparing his warning to Enoch Powell's 1968 "Rivers of Blood" speech.

+In 2026, Phillips said "my views on multiculturalism have intensified", noting that "In our society, not all cultures are equally desirable or legitimate" particularly referring to cousin marriage and "societies in which the status of women is inferior".

 Views on free speech

 Phillips has spoken on the need for free speech to "allow people to offend each other".
 These comments came after the protests against the Danish cartoons satirising the Islamic prophet Muhammad, which sparked protests in the Muslim community.
 He stated in an ITV interview: "One point of Britishness is that people can say what they like about the way we should live, however absurd, however unpopular it is."

 While supporting free speech, Phillips has spoken out against providing the far right with a platform.
 Discussing the Oxford Union's invitation to BNP leader Nick Griffin and Holocaust denier David Irving, he told the BBC's Andrew Marr Show: "As a former president of the National Union of Students, I'm ashamed that this has happened.
 This is not a question of freedom of speech, this is a juvenile provocation."
 Griffin has since hit back at Phillips by declaring him a "black racist" in an interview given to Channel 4.